 The Indian Point Recreational Complex does close for severe weather and maintenance for the safety of all our residents.
 Also, the complex closes early on certain holidays, i.e. New Year's Day, Easter, Halloween, Thanksgiving, Christmas and New Year's Eve, etc.

-If you choose not to be a member of the Indian Point Homeowners Association, you can purchase a yearly annual Recreational Pass for $100 for a calendar year access to the Indian Point Recreational Complex.
+If you choose not to be a member of the Indian Point Homeowners Association, you can purchase a yearly annual Recreational Pass for $60 for a calendar year access to the Indian Point Recreational Complex.
+This access lanyard is deactivated if not renewed by January 1st, there is a reactivation charge of $25.00 once the fee is paid.

 Do Not Park on the Grass!!